MikeFot/Android--Demo-MovieDB/README.md

 ![Screenshot_20160518-134554.png](https://bitbucket.org/repo/gBjXLM/images/2862971167-Screenshot_20160518-134554.png)

 ### Home Activity ###
-This is using a view pager with icons as tab names.
+**ViewPager:** This is using a view pager with a Smart Fragment Pager Adapter with icons as tab names.
+Tab name will appear on the toolbar and has a short animation on switching.

-All Fragments implement a Searchable interface and are using a custom Searcher.
+**Searching:** Fragments implement a Searchable interface and are using a custom Searcher class to handle queries.
 They can be searched for multiple values such as name, year and genre.

 ![Screenshot_20160518-134534.png](https://bitbucket.org/repo/gBjXLM/images/1023503257-Screenshot_20160518-134534.png)